jurgen-kluft/csdk/README.md

 Windows is the only platform that needs to provide paths to the include and library directories for the compiler and standard libraries.

+## NOTE

+TODO: This package should be merged into ccore